Broadcast & Digital Meteorologist

 An Ocala, Fla. native, Charles became annoyed when it rained in the Florida summer afternoons and wondered why that happened.
 He started watching the weather on TV and wanted to learn more about it.

 He earned his Associate of Arts from the College of Central Florida.
 He then transferred to the University of Florida where he briefly studied photojournalism, but earned his Bachelor of Science in geography and a certificate in meteorology and climatology.

 Charles went to Mississippi State University to earn his Master of Science in meteorology.
 He participated in The Weather Challenge, a national collegiate-level forecasting competition.
-In Charles’ final year in graduate school, he ranked 13th in the nation out of over 2,000 participants, and won two trophies for forecasting individual cities.
+He ranked 13th in the nation out of over 2,000 participants in his final year in graduate school, and won two trophies for forecasting individual cities.
 For his graduate thesis, Charles studied patterns of tornado formation with landfalling tropical systems in Florida.

-Outside of the weather office, Charles enjoys still photography, going to the beach, and spending time with his wife (who is also a degreed meteorologist) and their two sons.
+Outside of the office, Charles enjoys photography, going to the beach, learning more things, and spending time with his wife (who is also a degreed meteorologist) and their two sons.

-If you have any weather story ideas or questions, feel free to write him on social media or at firstname.lastname@example.org.
+If you have any weather questions, feel free to write him on social media or at email@example.com.